Relations with Bosnia and Herzegovina

 Support for NATO-led operations and missions

-- Since 2009, Bosnia and Herzegovina has contributed officers to the NATO-led International Security Assistance Force (ISAF) in Afghanistan as part of the Danish and German contingents, and now contributes to NATO's Resolute Support Mission (RSM) in Afghanistan.
+- Since 2009, Bosnia and Herzegovina contributed officers to the NATO-led International Security Assistance Force (ISAF) in Afghanistan as part of the Danish and German contingents, and also contributed to its follow-on Resolute Support Mission (RSM).

 - Bosnia and Herzegovina is developing its national civil emergency and disaster management capabilities in consultation with the Allies, including developing the legal framework for coping with civil emergencies and working to establish a civil crisis information system to coordinate activities in the event of an emergency.

-- In May 2014, Bosnia and Herzegovina requested assistance from NATO's Euro-Atlantic Disaster Response Coordination Centre (EADRCC) following devastating floods that hit the country.
+- In May 2014, the country requested assistance from NATO's Euro-Atlantic Disaster Response Coordination Centre (EADRCC) following devastating floods that hit the country.
 NATO coordinated emergency assistance from Allied and partner countries, sending helicopters, boats, drinking water, food, shelter and funds.
-In 2017, the country hosted the annual EADRCC disaster preparedness and response exercise that brought together Allies, partners, and international organisations.
+In 2017, the country hosted the annual EADRCC disaster preparedness and response exercise that brought together Allies, partners and international organisations.
+The EADRCC is NATO’s principal civil emergency response mechanism in the Euro-Atlantic area.
+It is active all year round, operational on a 24/7 basis, and involves all NATO Allies and partner countries.
+The Centre functions as a clearing-house system for coordinating both requests for and offers of assistance mainly in case of natural and man-made disasters.

-- Bosnia and Herzegovina and NATO aim to improve public access to information on the benefits of cooperation and Bosnia and Herzegovina's possible membership in the Alliance.
+- Bosnia and Herzegovina and NATO aim to improve public access to information on the benefits of cooperation with NATO for all people living in the country, and on the country’s possible membership in the Alliance.
 To this end, a national NATO communications strategy is in place.
 Particular emphasis is placed on activities that entail sustainability and that link key stakeholders: government, civil society and media.
 Public diplomacy is considered a key area in need of dedicated effort and resources to inform the public and authorities in Bosnia and Herzegovina about NATO.
-There is a need to provide accurate information, counter disinformation and promote the benefits of reform efforts in Bosnia and Herzegovina.
+There is a need to provide accurate information, counter disinformation and highlight the benefits of reform efforts in Bosnia and Herzegovina.
 NATO Headquarters Sarajevo provides resources on the ground and works with several Allies.